 I only used brown sugar for this recipe but they definitely taste like there’s granulated sugar in there.
 You won’t even miss it.

 I cannot even begin to tell you how good these are when they’re warm.
 The chocolate chips are all melt-y and there’s this rich gooey moist line running right through the center.
 It’s so good, especially with some vanilla ice cream on top.
 Or you can have them with a tall glass of milk.
 Whatever your fancy.
 So basically what I’m trying to say is these bars taste best warm.
-If you don’t plan on eating them right away remember to cover them up and store them in an air-tight container or zippy bag.
+If you don’t plan on eating them right away remember to cover them up and store them in an airtight container or a food-safe resealable bag.

 When I was making these Double Chocolate Chip M&M’s Bars I was just saying that it was the first time that I didn’t eat my photography subjects but I made these Blondies and it all went downhill from there.
 Honestly, I almost didn’t get pictures.
 I really should stop making these delicious treats at lunch time.